-Antony Hopkins CBE is an English composer, pianist,
+Antony Hopkins CBE was an English composer, pianist,

 He was born in London under the name Ernest William Antony Reynolds.